dsoulayrol/android-sholi/doc/manual.md

 #### Data Format

 An exported set of items is a plain text file.
-Each line is the name of an item, preceeded by a single character which defines its status.
+Each line is the name of an item, preceded by a marker which defines its status.
+When data is imported, only lines with this format are parsed, so any form of comment can be added in between.

+By default, markers are defined as follow:

  * `*`: the item is not listed.
  * `-`: the item is listed.
  * `+`: the item is listed, and checked.

-When data is imported, only lines with this format are parsed, so any form of comment can be added in between.
+These markers can be redefined at will in settings.
+They can be anything and are not limited to a single character.
+However, they cannot be empty or only spaces, and they cannot overlap (they all must be different from each other).

 ## License